scriptPilot/app-framework/docs/app-component.md

 The structure of your application is defined in a Framework7-Vue component, so you should be familar with [Vue.js single file components](https://vuejs.org/v2/guide/single-file-components.html) as well as [Framework7-Vue](http://framework7.io/vue/).

-The following content is sufficient for a basic appication:
+The following content is sufficient for a basic application:

 ```
 <template>